patpalmerston/nodeAuth-Sprint-Challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Session are a way to store data for specific users again a session id, so that data can persist between different http requests

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt uses a hashing function, salting and accumulative hashing rounds before persisting data to the data storage.

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? bcrypt increases the time and processing power of hashing to off-set more powerful computer computers processing speed.
+Effectively slowing down hashing speed to make hacking passwords more difficult

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? header, payload and signature

 ## Minimum Viable Product